jenetics/jenetics/README.md

 For building the library change into the `<builddir>` directory (or one of the module directory) and call one of the available tasks:

-* **pack**: Compiles the sources of all modules, creates the JAR files and the Javadoc.
-The build artifacts are copied into the `<builddir>/build/package` directory.
-This task is only available in the `<builddir>` directory.
 * **compileJava**: Compiles the Jenetics sources and copies the class files to the `<builddir>/<module-dir>/build/classes/main` directory.
 * **test**: Compiles and executes the unit tests.
 The test results are printed onto the console and a test-report, created by TestNG, is written to `<builddir>/<module-dir>` directory.
 * **javadoc**: Generates the API documentation.
 The Javadoc is stored in the `<builddir>/<module-dir>/build/docs` directory
 * **jar**: Compiles the sources and creates the JAR files.
 The artifacts are copied to the `<builddir>/<module-dir>/build/libs` directory.
+* **packaging**: Compiles the sources of all modules, creates the JAR files and the Javadoc and creates a complete library package--the same which you can download from the home page.
+The build artifacts are copied into the `<builddir>/build/package/jenetics-<version>` directory.
 * **clean**: Deletes the `<builddir>/build/*` directories and removes all generated artifacts.

 For packaging (building)  the source call